 Enjoy your week, T-Town!

-This gorgeous feline is Irvin, and he is this week's Humane Society of West Alabama's Pet of the Week!
+Meet Mona!
+She is a 1 to 2-year-old female Labrador/pit bull terrier mix, and she's this week's Humane Society of West Alabama's Pet of the Week!